 - Semi-automatic: Hybrid system between the two above.
 It combines a plastic wrap-around front harness, similar to a strap, with a rear insert where the boot tab hooks.

 - Integrated: As the word implies, the tips are embedded in the sole of the boot.
-It is not a very common model, but it is used by many professional climbers.
+It is not a very common model, but many professional climbers use it.